Whess Harman: Career

+Whess Harman is a multidisciplinary artist.
+Much of their work uses humour or wordplay, and references their Indigenous existence and heritage, as well as their involvement in the punk music scene.
+One of Harman's most comprehensive current projects is Together Apart.

-In 2020, Harman designed a "Land Back" sewn patch, which they sold multiples of in order to raise money for organizations and legal funds that support Indigenous land defenders.
-The "Land Back" patch was also used in a collaboration with musical group The Halluci Nation as the cover for a song with the same title.
+In 2020, Harman designed a "Land Back" sewn patch.
+It was used in a collaboration with musical group The Halluci Nation as the cover for a song with the same title.

 In January 2021, Harman was announced as the new Curator for grunt gallery, after having been involved with grunt as a curatorial assistant.
-Through grunt gallery, and independently as well, they have curated a variety of projects, including Spark: Fireside Artist Talks, and, most recently, Human Nature - Last Supper for the Capture Photography Festival in collaboration with InTransit BC.